MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/getting-started.md

 Frame by frame animation is a traditional method of animating.
 It involves drawing each frame by hand.

-For more information, check out a dedicated [guide for frame by frame animations](https://pixieditor.net/docs/usage/animating/frame-by-frame/).
+For more information, see [frame by frame animations](https://pixieditor.net/docs/usage/animating/frame-by-frame/).

 ## Procedural animations

 PixiEditor gives full freedom over animations, meaning you can animate almost any property within the [Node Graph](https://pixieditor.net/docs/usage/node-graph/getting-started-with-node-graph/).
 It doesn't involve any manual drawing, unlike frame by frame animations, rather it is a combination of operations and parameters.

 Think of it as a set of instructions.
+For example:

-`Move to the right by 10 pixels over 1 second`
+- Move to the right by 10 pixels over 1 second

-For more information, check out a dedicated [guide for procedural animation](https://pixieditor.net/docs/usage/animating/procedural/).
+For more information, see [procedural animation](https://pixieditor.net/docs/usage/animating/procedural/).